What is at stake?

 Millions of citizens, not in the least young audiences, turn to an online platform for content.
 These platforms, whether they are search, social media and news aggregators, are undeniably impacting public opinion today by sorting and selecting news and information.
 In many cases, the online platforms’ role is not limited to simply hosting content or services and thus cannot be qualified as a purely passive one.

 Unlike print and broadcast media, it is left to the intermediaries themselves and so-called community standards set by them to determine how they exercise their role as information intermediaries.
-Amid the battle with the continued spread of misinformation and fake news, holding platforms to account has never been more important than it is now.
+Amid the battle with the continued spread of misinformation and misinformation, holding platforms to account has never been more important than it is now.
+The conduct of such companies should be more transparent.
+They should be held accountable, with effective rules to protect public interest, including free expression and quality content.

-EBU response to European Commission Consultation on Ranking Transparency
+EBU response to the European Commission consultation on the European Democracy Action Plan